sshyran/owntracks-gw/Topics.md

 ### `../hw`

-Upon startup, the device publishes the hardware model of the chip.
+Upon startup, the device publishes the hardware model of the chip and the IMEI.
 Example:

 ```
 owntracks/gw/GWCAR-jp/hw Cinterion,EGS5-X,REVISION 02.004
+owntracks/gw/GWCAR-jp/hw/imei 012345678901234
 ```

 ### `../sw/`